BP Whiting refinery restart could begin by Wednesday -sources

 Because of the Whiting shutdown, the U.S. Environmental Protection Agency waived through Sept.
 15 federal regulations for use of winter-grade gasoline, which can cause ground-level smog formation in high summer temperatures, on the fuel sold in Illinois, Indiana, Michigan, and Wisconsin, to facilitate the supply of fuel.

-The U.S. Transportation Department has waived hours truckers may drive to those four states to facilitate the tankers delivering gasoline.
+The U.S. Transportation Department has waived restrictions on the number of hours truckers may drive to those four states to facilitate the tankers delivering gasoline.

-The governors in Michigan, Wisconsin and Indiana have also waived state rules on using winter-grade gasoline, according to statements issued by their offices.
+The governors in Michigan, Wisconsin, Indiana and Illinois have also waived state rules on using winter-grade gasoline, according to statements issued by their offices.

+“This coordinated effort with our neighboring states will reduce the chance of disruptions and keep the people and businesses of Illinois moving,” said Illinois Governor J.B.
+Pritzker.

 (Reporting by Erwin Seba; Editing by Andrea Ricci)